 Where to buy Xbox Series X: Details about inventory drops at Amazon, Best Buy, Walmart other retailers

-Inventory is extremely limited, but retailers drop new consoles without warning.
+Inventory is extremely limited, but retailers sometimes drop new consoles almost without warning.
 We're keeping track of the restock status at all the major retailers for you.

 More in www.cnet.com